Pseudoduality and Complex Geometry in Sigma Models: Pseudoduality on K a hler Manifolds

 which lead to the curvature relations

 We search for further integrability conditions of these curvature relations by repeated use of (\ref{equation16}) and (\ref{equation17}).
 It is easy to obtain that covariant derivatives of curvatures vanish so as to give that holomorphic pseudoduality is between dual symmetric spaces with opposite curvatures.
+In fact, this is due to the form of pseudoduality equations and always valid no matter what the geometries of worldsheets and target spaces are